 Squish, squeeze, pull, and stretch your strawberry flavored edible slime!
-Once you learn how to make edible marshmallow slime recipe, experiment with other flavors or candies.
+Once you learn how to make edible marshmallow slime recipe, you can experiment with other flavors or candies.

-Our slimes also make fun hand putty’s for fidgety fingers.
+Our homemade slime also make fun hand putties for fidgety fingers.
 We make a cool fidget putty that is NOT edible as well.

-One of the best parts of our edible slime recipes in the sensory experience for the 5 senses!
-You can easily talk about the 5 senses as they relate to this marshmallow slime recipe.
+One of the best parts of our edible slime recipes is the sensory experience for the 5 senses!
+You can easily talk about the 5 senses related to this marshmallow slime recipe.

-This marshmallow slime recipe is visually appealing, tactile experience, you can also taste and smell!
+This marshmallow slime is visually appealing, and a tactile experience you can also taste and smell!
 Can you hear slime?
 You tell me!

 Unlike our regular homemade slime recipes, this edible marshmallow slime recipe won’t last as long.
-Make sure to store in a covered container, and it should be good for another round of play the next day.
+Store it in a covered container, and it should be good for another round of play the next day.